 Brands produce coconut wax candles from the coconut itself, just like coconut oil.
 Manufacturers mix coconut wax with other waxes like soy and other vegetable-based ingredients.

 Most eco-friendly candles come with cotton wicks.
 Cotton wicks are several woven strands dipped in wax and held into a single strand.
 They are one of the safest options.
-Other candles come with natural materials like paper and wood that are sourced from sustainable forests.
+Other candles come with natural materials like paper and wood sourced from sustainable forests.
 They light up fast and are environmentally friendly.

 However, some wicks contain lead which can release unhealthy toxins when burned.
 As such, a simple test for a lead-free wick is to rub the wick on a white piece of paper.
 If it leaves a greyish pencil-like mark, then it contains lead.